uprtdev/lodestar/README.md

 in 'server/www/index.js' put you domain/ip-port to 'connectURL'  constant

-    const  connectURL  =  'ws://somedomain.org/ws'  // in case of running without reverse-proxy, it could be like 'ws://somedomain.org:8089'

-And that is all, actually.
-The client's connection address will be requested after client's start.
+    const connectURL = (window.location.protocol != "https:" ? "ws://" : "wss://") + location.host + "/ws"

+If you don't use Nginx as reverse-proxy, you may need to remove "/ws" postfix but add a port number to the 'location.host' instead.
+If you want to use Nginx, refer to 'server/nginx/default.conf' as a configuration example.
+If you don't want to use Nginx, you can serve static content  using any web server like node ['static-server'](https://www.npmjs.com/package/static-server) or even [python](https://docs.python.org/2/library/simplehttpserver.html).

 Server build and start:

     $ cd server/bin
     $ npm install

-    $ npm run build // this will make some preparations and then
+You will also need to download leaflet.js and lealet.css from Leaflet website or any CDN mirror and place it into 'server/www' directory.

+And then

     $ node ./index.js

 or you can install 'forever' (npm --install-g forever) and start backend using

     $ ./start.sh

 script.
-I also recommend to use Nginx as a reverse proxy, see 'server/nginx.site.conf' as a reference.
-If you don't want to use Nginx, you can serve static content  using any web server like node ['static-server'](https://www.npmjs.com/package/static-server) or even [python](https://docs.python.org/2/library/simplehttpserver.html).

-Client build and start:
+### Client:

     $ sudo npm install -g cordova
     $ cd client